axibase/atsd/administration/data_retention.md

 ### Disable Metric

-If the metric is **disabled**, its data is discarded when received.
-The data commands for disabled metrics are also _not processed_ in the rule engine.
+If the metric is **disabled**, the data for such metric is discarded when received.
+The data for disabled metrics is also _ignored_ by the rule engine.

 To disable a metric, open the Metric Editor, expand 'Settings' section, set 'Enabled' switch to 'No', and click **Save**.